YashuGupta1315/CommunionHub/README.md

 - The **about section** provides details about the platform with an image and a description.
 - Buttons have hover effects to improve interactivity.

-## Customization

-### Changing the Favicon
-1. Replace the existing `public/favicon.ico` with your own favicon.
-2. Restart the development server to apply changes.

-### Updating Styles
-- Modify `src/styles.css` to customize the design.
-- Adjust the `.home`, `.About`, and `.container` classes to suit your branding.

 ## Deployment